mengshuos/tp/docs/DeveloperGuide.md

 * 2b.
 The parameter is invalid.
     * 2b1.
 System rejects the deletion and displays an appropriate error message.

-**Use case: Search for a Person by Name**
+**Use case: Search for a Person by Parameter**

 **Preconditions:**
 - The persons list is not empty.

 **MSS:**

-1. User requests to find a person by providing a name or partial name.
+1. User requests to find a person by providing a parameter.
 2. System searches through all stored persons.
-3. System shows a list of persons whose names match the query.
+3. System shows a list of persons whose parameter match the query.

     Use case ends.

 **Extensions**

 * 1a.
-No name provided.
+No parameter provided.
   * 1a1.
-System prompts User to provide a name
+System prompts User to provide a parameter.

 * 3a.
 No matching persons found
   * 3a1.
 System informs the User that no results were found.

-**Use case: Create a Group**
+**Use case: Create a Group or Tag**

 **MSS:**
-1. User requests to create a new group by specifying a group name.
+1. User requests to create a new group or tag by specifying a name.
-2. System validates the group name.
+2. System validates the name.
-3. System creates the new group.
+3. System creates the new group or tag.
 4. System confirms the successful creation.

    Use case ends.

 **Extensions:**
 * 2a.
-Invalid group name
+Invalid group or tag name
   * 2a1.
 System rejects the request and shows an appropriate error message.
 * 2b.
-Group name already exists
+Group or tag name already exists
   * 2b1.
 System rejects the request to prevent duplicates.
 * 2c.
-No group name provided
+No name provided
   * 2c1.
 System asks the user to input a valid name.

-**Use case: Assign Persons to a Group**
+**Use case: Assign Persons to a Group or Tag**

 **Preconditions:**
-- The group and persons exist in the system.
+- The group or tag and persons exist in the system.

 **MSS:**
-1. User requests to assign one or more persons to an existing group.
+1. User requests to assign one or more persons to an existing group or tag.
-2. System verifies that the specified group exists.
+2. System verifies that the specified group or tag exists.
 3. System validates that the referenced persons exist.
-4. System assigns those persons to the group.
+4. System assigns those persons to the group or tag.
-5. System confirms that the persons were successfully added to the group.
+5. System confirms that the persons were successfully added to the group or tag.

 **Extensions:**
 - 2a.
-The specified group does not exist
+The specified group or tag does not exist
   - 2a1.
 System informs the user that the group is invalid.
 - 3a.
 One or more person references are invalid
   - 3a1.
 System informs the user which entries are invalid.
 - 4a.
-Some persons are already assigned to the group
+Some persons are already assigned to the group or tag
   - 4a1.
 System informs the user about the duplicates and rejects the assignment.

-**Use case: Unassign a Person from a Group**
+**Use case: Unassign a Person from a Group or Tag**

 **Preconditions:**
-- The group exists and the person is already assigned to it.
+- The group or tag exists and the person is already assigned to it.

 **MSS:**
-1. User requests to remove a person from a group.
+1. User requests to remove a person from a group or tag.
-2. System verifies that the person belongs to the specified group.
+2. System verifies that the person belongs to the specified group or tag.
-3. System removes the person from the group.
+3. System removes the person from the group or tag.
 4. System confirms that the unassignment is complete.

 **Extensions:**
 - 1a.
-The specified group does not exist
+The specified group or tag does not exist
     - 1a1.
-System informs the user that the group is invalid.
+System informs the user that the group or tag is invalid.
 - 2a.
-The person is not assigned to that group
+The person is not assigned to that group or tag
   - 2a1.
 System rejects the unassignment request.

-**Use case: Select a Group**

-**Preconditions:**
-- The group already exists.

-**MSS:**
-1. User requests to view a specific group.
-2. System verifies that the group exists.
-3. System retrieves and displays all persons in that group.

-**Extensions:**
-- 2a.
-Group name invalid or nonexistent
-  - 2a1.
-System informs the user.
-- 3a.
-Group exists but contains no persons
-  - 3a1.
-System informs the user that the group is empty.

 ### Non-Functional Requirements